 Item ASX Best Practice Recommendation Comment 1.
-Lay solid foundations for management and oversight 1.1 Establish the functions reserved to the board and those delegated to senior executives and disclose those function ✓ The Corporate Governance Policy includes a formal charter, which discloses the specific responsibilities of the Board and provides that the Board shall delegate responsibility for the day-to-day operations and administration of the Company to the Executive Director.
+Lay solid foundations for management and oversight 1.1 Establish the functions reserved to the board and those delegated to senior executives and disclose those function √ The Corporate Governance Policy includes a formal charter, which discloses the specific responsibilities of the Board and provides that the Board shall delegate responsibility for the day-to-day operations and administration of the Company to the Executive Director.
 The charter also includes those tasks delegated to the Chief Executive Officer by the Board.
 1.2 Disclose the process for evaluating the performance of senior executives √ The Company's Performance Evaluation Practices Policy sets out the evaluation process for the Board, individual Directors, board committees and senior executives of the Company.
 A performance evaluation was undertaken following the Board restructure in March 2014 1.3 Provide the information indicated in Guide to reporting on Principle 1. √ 2.
 Structure the board to add value 2.1 A majority of the board should be independent directors. √ During the reporting period the majority of directors were considered independent The Board considers that its composition is an appropriate blend of skills and expertise relevant to the Company's business.
-2.2 The chairperson should be an independent director. ✓ The Chairperson is an independent director.
-2.3 The roles of chairperson and chief executive officer should not be exercised by the same individual. ✓ The Chairperson and Chief Executive Officer role are held by different individuals.
+2.2 The chairperson should be an independent director. √ The Chairperson is an independent director.
+2.3 The roles of chairperson and chief executive officer should not be exercised by the same individual. √ The Chairperson and Chief Executive Officer role are held by different individuals.
 2.4 The board should establish a nomination committee. × The Company has a Remuneration Committee however due to the size of the Company, a nomination committee has not been formed.
 2.5 Process for evaluating the performance of the board, its committees and individual directors. √ The Company's Performance Evaluation Practices Policy sets out the evaluation process for the Board, individual Directors, board committees and senior executives of the Company.
 2.6 Provide the information indicated in Guide to reporting on Principle 2 √ 3.
-Promote ethical and responsible decision-making of Conduct, which provides a framework for decisions and actions in relation to ethical conduct in employment.
+Promote ethical and responsible decision-making 3.1 Establish a code of conduct as to: √ The Corporate Governance Policy includes a Corporate Code (a) the practices necessary to maintain confidence in the company's integrity; of Conduct, which provides a framework for decisions and actions in relation to ethical conduct in employment.
+A copy of the Code of Conduct has been posted on the (b) the practices necessary to take into account legal obligations and the reasonable expectations of their stakeholders; and Company's website. (c) the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
+3.2 Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
+The policy should include requirements for the board to establish measurable objectives for achieving gender diversity for the board to assess annually both the objectives and progress in achieving them × At this stage, the Board does not consider it relevant to establish a diversity policy as the Company has no direct employees, other than Board Members, and the Company Secretary.
+The Board as a whole is responsible for the integrity of the financial reporting.